Digusil/openseapy/README.md

     ├── eventsearch     # eventsearch code
     │   ├── ...
     │   └── tests
-    └── snaa            # snaa code
+    └── openseapy       # openSEApy code
         ├── ...
         └── tests

-After installing the **eventsearch** package, you can install the **SNAA** package.
+After installing the **eventsearch** package, you can install the **openSEApy** package.
 ```shell
 git clone https://github.com/digusil/snaa
 cd snaa && pyhton setup.py
 ```

 ### Testing
-The package has a unittest for the core functions.
-Run the test in the 'snaa/' or 'snaa/tests/' folder.
+The package has an unittest for the core functions.
+Run the test in the 'openseapy/' or 'openseapy/tests/' folder.
 ```shell
 python -m unittest
 ```